 Getting Into An Elite Computer Science (CS) School

-Carnegie Mellon University is slightly different in that when you apply for admission, you apply to the School of Computer Science (SCS), which houses three different majors.
-You are accepted into SCS, and you declare your major at the end of freshman year.
+Yet, some colleges have a different approach.
+For example, if you want to get into Carnegie Mellon University, you should apply to the School of Computer Science (SCS), which houses three separate majors.
+When you get accepted into SCS, you will have to declare your major at the end of freshman year.

-Universities that follow this application method ask students to display a strong math and science background, an interest in Computer Science, and extracurriculars both within and outside of the field.
-They, generally, also ask students to discuss their interests, experiences, and intentions with a Computer Science degree in an additional essay.
-Extracurriculars associated with Computer Science, like being on a robotics team, or having worked on projects like those in Juni's curriculum, or achieving strong results in the USA Computing Olympiad, are helpful to have.
-They convey not only a keen interest in the field of software engineering, but also important qualities like leadership skills and the ability to take initiative to pursue your interests.
-Extracurriculars outside CS also help demonstrate interpersonal skills, work ethic, and varied passions, as universities look to admit well-rounded students.
-You can view a sampling of some admitted student profiles below.
+Such extracurricular activities convey not only a keen interest in the field of software engineering but also crucial qualities like leadership skills and the ability to take initiative to pursue your interests.
+Besides, extracurriculars outside CS also help demonstrate interpersonal skills, work ethic, and varied passions, as universities usually look to admit well-rounded students.
+You can view a sampling of some accepted student profiles below.

-In today's climate, admission to CS programs can be up to four times more competitive than simply being admitted to the school.
-Below is a comparison of the acceptance rates to a few top universities as a whole, versus to their CS program.
+In today's climate, admission to Computer Science programs is more competitive than ever.
+Check out this comparison of the admission rates in a few top universities compared to their CS acceptance rate.

 Admitted Student Profiles

-Here are the profiles of high school seniors who were admitted into these Computer Science programs, as examples of academic and extracurricular resumes:
+Apart from the computer science acceptance rates, it is always useful to review the profiles of high school seniors who were admitted into the CS programs, as examples of academic and extracurricular resumes: